itsmogee/odin-rock-paper-scissors/README.md

 ## Rock-Paper-Scissors Game via Console

-This game is implemented in javascript to be played via the console.
+This game is implemented in javascript promts and alerts will be the main interface for the game.
 It was completed as part of the Odin Projects curriculum.